adlnet/xAPI-Spec/xAPI.md

 * MAY roll back any changes to activity or agent definitions which were introduced by the statement that was just voided;
 * SHOULD return a descriptive error if the target statement cannot be found;
-* MUST NOT report the voided statement when queried, but MUST report the voiding statement (see 7.2 Statement API).
+* MUST NOT report the voided statement when queried, but MUST report the voiding statement (see <a href="#queryStatementRef">StatementRef</a> in 7.2 Statement API).

 #####Example